BHaddad1/static-comp/README.md

 ### Learning Goals

 This project was meant to further develop our CSS and HTML skills.
-We were given a static comp that and were able to experiment with a different theme while remaining true to the layout provided, seen below.
+We were given a static comp to replicate, but were able to experiment with a different theme while remaining true to the layout provided, as seen below.

 ![Static Comp](./assets/Static_comp.png)

-I chose to make a cat adoption website that featured adoptable cats, a brief description of their breed, their favorite toy, and whether they were caught up on their shots, seen below.
+I chose to make a cat adoption website that featured adoptable cats, a brief description of their breed, their favorite toy, and whether they were caught up on their shots, as seen below.

 ![Preview of Comp](./assets/Blanche_comp.png)